-This DUT was tested in 6 different positions.
-They are left cheek, left tilted, right cheek, right tilted, body worn with keypad up and body worn with keypad down as illustrated below:
+This DUT was tested in 4 different positions.
+They are left cheek, left tilted, right cheek, and right tilted as illustrated below:

-1) "Cheek Position"
+1) "Cheek Position"-

 - i) To position the device with the vertical center line of the body of the device and the horizontal line crossing the center piece in a plane parallel to the sagittal plane of the phantom.
 While maintaining the device in this plane, align the vertical center line with the reference plane containing the three ear and mouth reference point (M, RE and LE) and align the center of the ear piece with the line RE-LE. - ii) To move the device towards the phantom with the ear piece aligned with the line LE-RE until the phone touched the ear.
 While maintaining the device in the reference plane and maintaining the phone contact with the ear, move the bottom of the phone until any point on the front side is in contact with the cheek of the phantom or until contact with the ear is lost (see Fig. 9.1).